 |Gladstone Regional Council area - Males||2016||2011||Change|

-Analysis of the field of qualifications in Gladstone Regional Council area shows that the three largest fields the male resident workers were qualified in were:
+Analysis of the field of qualifications in Gladstone Regional Council area shows that the three largest fields the male resident workers (All industries) were qualified in were:

 - Engineering and Related Technologies (5,714 people or 37.5%)

 - Architecture and Building (1,257 people or 8.2%)

 - Management and Commerce (867 people or 5.7%)